fabioperrella/fabioperrella.github.io/_posts/2020-03-30-an-index-route-without-pagination-can-destroy-your-app.md

 But I chose to use this approach only in the last case, because it is not so simple to do it.

 In the meantime, we did another test.
-When the memory started to grow up, we removed the machine from the load balancer.
+When the memory started to grow up, we've removed the machine from the load balancer.
 We expected the memory to stop increasing, but it didn't!
 It seemed that a request was being processed for a long time.